 Yes, non-matriculated students can take SE courses.
-You will need permission from the Graduate Program Coordinator.
-You will also need to provide proof (Official Transcripts) that you have completed your bachelor's degree, and any prerequisites required by the course.
+You will need permission from the Graduate Program Director.
+You will also need to provide proof (official transcripts) that you have completed your bachelor's degree, and any prerequisites required by the course.

 Yes.
-You may transfer up to 9 credits of graduate level credit from another university.
-The decision to apply courses as transfer credit is at the discretion of the Graduate Program Coordinator.
+You may transfer up to nine credits of graduate level credit from another university.
+The decision to apply courses as transfer credit is at the discretion of the Graduate Program Director.

 Yes.
-You may register for Bridge courses and your other required courses at the same time.
-Keep in mind that Bridge courses must be completed within the first 2 terms after you enroll in the program.
+You may register for Bridge Courses and your other required courses at the same time.
+Keep in mind that Bridge Courses must be completed within the first two terms after you enroll in the program.

-No. Co-op is optional for this masters program.
-Students may go on co-op after completing 18 credits in the program and with approval of the graduate director.
-Refer to Graduate Co-op for registration information.
+No. Co-op is optional for this master's program.
+Students may go on co-op after completing 18 credits in the program and with approval of the Graduate Program Director.
+Refer to our Graduate Co-op page for registration information.

 Students will need to discuss their visa status with the International Student Services (ISS) office first.
-Then, students need to bring the program extension form or request to the Software Engineering Main Office at least one week before it is due.
-The Graduate Director will sign the form or complete the request and return it to ISS.
+Then, students need to bring the Program Extension Form or request to the SE Office at least one week before it is due.
+The Graduate Program Director will sign the form or complete the request and return it to ISS.

 Once you submit the form, the Office Manager will contact you and schedule a meeting to review your remaining requirements.

-Students need to contact the Software Engineering Main Office for a renewal letter at least one week before it is due to the sponsor.
-The Graduate Director will sign the form and send it as a PDF via email to the student.
+Students need to contact the SE Office for a renewal letter at least one week before it is due to the sponsor.
+The Graduate Program Director will sign the form and send it as a PDF via email to the student.

-Students qualify for academic probation is the student’s program GPA or term GPA fall below 3.0 after 9 credits have been attempted.
-Students on probation will need to discuss their probation status with the Graduate Director.
+Students qualify for academic probation if the student’s program GPA or term GPA fall below 3.0 after 9 credits have been attempted.
+Students on probation will need to discuss their probation status with the Graduate Program Director.
 RIT’s official policy is here.